 - You can get special teething gels without a prescription.

 - Most have benzocaine in them.
-They are not approved by the FDA until after 2 years old.
+They are not approved by the FDA at any age.

 - Also, teething gels only give brief pain relief.

 - Most often, teething does not cause any symptoms.